ZAlpha1337/schmuelcraft-resourcepack/README.txt

 schmuel's voice has grown a little deep since the time i last met him, but that does not matter, i can still add updated sounds to this resource pack
 +updated the specs on where you can play the game on

+11/3/2024

+minor tweaks to the end texts and splashes